openstack-archive/deb-python-trollius/doc/index.rst

 ========================================

 Trollius and Tulip are different, especially for coroutines (``yield From(...)`` vs ``yield from``).

-It is possible to write code working on both projects if coroutines are not used but only callbacks.
+It is possible to write code working on both projects using only callbacks.

-Projects working on Trollius and Tulip:
+This option is used by the following projects which work on Trollius and Tulip:

 * `AutobahnPython <https://github.com/tavendo/AutobahnPython>`_: WebSocket &
   WAMP for Python, it works on Trollius (Python 2.6 and 2.7), Tulip (Python